Church of San Juan Bautista (Ohkay Owingeh)

 The Church of San Juan Bautista is a Roman Catholic church and parish located in Ohkay Owingeh (formerly San Juan Pueblo), New Mexico.
 The parish is part of the Roman Catholic Archdiocese of Santa Fe.
-It consists of the parish church of San Juan Bautista, a freestanding chapel dedicated to Our Lady of Lourdes, and ten associated missions.
+It consists of the parish church of St John the Baptist, a freestanding chapel dedicated to Our Lady of Lourdes, and ten associated missions.
 The parish traces its origins to 1598, making it the oldest extant Native American congregation in the United States of America, as well as one of the oldest church congregations in the United States in general.
 The current church, the parish's fifth or sixth, was built in 1913 and is listed as a contributing property on the National Register of Historic Places.

 Church

 The current San Juan Bautista Church was built in 1912–1913.
 This church building is either the fifth or sixth to serve the parish.
 The church is constructed of stone and red brick, and is neo-Gothic in architectural style.
 It features wood floors, marble altars, and stained glass windows.
 This stands in sharp contrast to most of the surrounding buildings, which are low adobe structures.
 Consequently, the National Park Service notes that the brick church "belies a long history of interaction between the Spanish and Pueblo Indians in New Mexico".
 Strictly speaking, however, the architecture of the church is the result of French cultural influence in the Diocese of Santa Fe beginning in the mid-nineteenth century.
 The church plaza features a statue of the Immaculate Conception, erected in 1888.
 In 2013, the church received a new entry way, featuring a relief of the Baptism of Jesus, in honor of the parish's 415th anniversary.

 As of 2024, the pastor of the church is Fr.
 Nathan Lopez.
 According to the church's website, there are 1,200 families registered with the parish.
 The church hosts Holy Hour, and has several choirs, which sing in the Tewa language, in Spanish, and Gregorian chant.
 The church offers Religious Education (CCD) to over 400 youths.
 The parish feast is celebrated on June 24, the Nativity of John the Baptist.